-Approaching Jefferson City on a warm summer day in 1955, you would cross the cool valley of the Moreau River on the narrow two-lane Highway 50 bridge and drive up the hill that winds around the bluff on the other side.
+Approaching Jefferson City on a warm summer day in 1955, you would cross the cool valley of the Moreau River on the narrow two-lane Highway 50 bridge,.
+Passing Elmer Harris's Lawn mower shop on the left and drive up the hill that winds around the bluff on the other side.
 When cresting the hill you see Borgmeyer's Service Station on the left and the new Daisy Delight Drive-In directly ahead (see picture below), nestled between the intersection of Old St. Louis Road and Highway 50.
 It’s shady parking lot inviting you in for a meal or cold ice cream treat.

 Just beyond Daisy, you see Jubilee village on the right with Troop F Highway Patrol Headquarters next door.
 The Tower Court Motel is across the highway and just beyond is Doehla’s Drive-In (see picture below) with Al Wilber’s Bar-B-Que next door.

 As you continue down the hill you see the green pastures of Landwehr’s Dairy Farm.
 The cattle are gently grazing on the grass and lazily looking up at the cars as they pass along Highway 50.
 Beyond Landwehr’s and at the edge of Bogg’s Creek, stands the city limits sign for Jefferson City.
 On the right you see Ross Smith’s A&W Root Beer Drive-In and Roy Sulllivan’s Service Station between Old St. Louis Road and Highway 50 with Oscar’s Steak House on the north side of Old St Louis Road.